University Open Days guide

 Online Open Days

 These will usually involve a live chat with maybe a webinar by the different departments in the university.
 For example at Huddersfield our academics run a webinar for each of our subject areas.
-These webinars involve a short talk by the academic followed by answers and questions.
+These webinars involve a short talk by the academic followed by questions and answers.
 Other universities will most likely do something similar.
 It means you can still learn about a university and the course you’re interested in without needing to visit the campus.

 When are Open Days?